Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

 ##8.
 Import configuration into your Shippable account.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
 This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).

-You can then follow instructions to [add your assembly line to Shippable](/platform/tutorial/workflow/crud-syncrepo/).
+Follow [these instructions]((/platform/tutorial/workflow/crud-syncrepo/)) to import your configuration files into your Shippable account.

 ##9.
 Trigger your pipeline